fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     So he escaped from there, looking about in a state of fear.
 He said: "My Lord!
 Save me from the people who are Zalimeen (polytheists and wrong-doers)!"
     Quran Ayah 28:15-21

 According to Islamic tradition, after Musa arrives in Midian, he witnesses two female shepherds driving back their flocks from a well.
 Musa approaches them and inquires about their work as shepherds and their retreat from the well.
 Upon hearing their answers and about the old age of their father, Musa waters their flocks for them.

+    And when he arrived at the water of Midian (Midyan) he found there a group of men watering (their flocks), and besides them he found two women who were keeping back (their flocks).
+He said: "What is the matter with you ?"
+They said: "We cannot water (our flocks) until the shepherds take (their flocks).
+And our father is a very old man."

+    So he watered their flocks for them, then he turned back to shade, and said: "My Lord!
+Truly, I am in need of whatever good that You bestow on me!"
+    Quran Ayah 28:22-24

 The two shepherds return to their home and inform their father of Musa.
 They then invite Musa to a feast.
 At that feast, their father asks Musa to work for him for a period of eight years in return for marriage to one of his daughters.
 Musa consents and works for him for ten years.

-# PROFREADINGPRROFREADINGPROOFREADING

 ### Preaching

+#### Ten Years of Preparation
+Time passed, and he lived in seclusion far from his family and his people.
+This period of ten years was of importance in his life.
+It was a period of major preparation.
+Certainly Moses's mind was absorbed in the stars every night.
+He followed the sunrise and the sunset every day.
+He pondered on the plant and how it splits the soil and appears thereafter.
+He contemplated water and how the earth is revived by it and flourishes after its death.

+Of course, he was immersed in the Glorious Book of Allah, open to the insight and heart.
+He was immersed in the existence of Allah.
+All these became latent within him.
+The religion of Moses was the same as that of Jacob , which was Islamic monotheism.
+His forefather was Jacob the grandson of Abraham .
+Moses , therefore, was one of the descendants of Abraham and every prophet who came after Abraham was one of Abraham's successors.

+In addition to physical preparation, there was a similar spiritual preparation.
+It was made in complete seclusion, in the middle of the desert and in the places of pasture.
+Silence was his way of life, and seclusion was his vehicle.
+Allah the Almighty prepared for His prophet the tools he would need later on to righteously bear the commands of Allah the Exalted.

 #### Call to prophethood

     And when he attained his full strength, and was perfect (in manhood), We bestowed on him Hukman (Prophethood, right judgment of the affairs) and religious knowledge of the religion of his forefathers i.e., Islamic Monotheism.
 And thus do We reward the Muhsineen (i.e., good-doers).
     Quran Ayah 28:14

 According to the Quran, Musa departs for Egypt along with his family after completing the contracted time period (ten years).
-During their travel, as they stop near Tur, Musa observes a large fire and instructs the family to wait until he returns with fire for them.
+During their travel, as they stop near Tur, Musa observes a large fire and instructs the family to wait until he returns with fire 🔥 for them.

+    Almighty Allah narrated this event: And has there come to you the story of Moses?
+When he saw a fire, he said to his family: "Wait!
+Verily, I have seen a fire, perhaps I can bring you some burning brand therefrom, or find some guidance at the fire."

 When Musa reaches the Valley of Tuwa, God calls out to him from the right side of the valley from a tree, on what is revered as Al-Buq‘ah Al-Mubārakah ("The Blessed Ground") in the Quran.

+    And when he came to it (the fire), he was called by name: "0 Moses!
+Verily!
+I am your Lord!
+So take off your shoes, you are in the sacred valley, Tuwa, And I have chosen you.
+So listen to that which is inspired to you.
+Verily!
+I am Allah!
+La ilaha illa Ana (none has the right to be worshipped but I), so worship Me, and offer prayers perfectly, for My Remembrance.
+Verily, the Hour is coming - and My Will is to keep it hidden - that every person may be rewarded for that which he strives.
+Therefore, let the one who believes not therein (i.e. in the Day of Resurrection, Reckoning, Paradise and Hell, etc.), but follows his own lusts, divert you therefrom lest you perish.
+And what is that in your right hand, 0 Moses?"

+    He said: "This is my stick, whereon I lean, and wherewith I beat down branches for my sheep, and wherein I find other uses."

+    (Allah) said: "Cast it down, 0 Moses!"

+    He cast it down, and behold!
+It was a snake, moving quickly.

+    Allah said: "Grasp it, and fear not, We shall return it to its former state, - and press your (right) hand to your (left) side, it will come forth white (and shining), without any disease as another sign, - that We may show you (some) of Our Greater Signs.

+    "Go to Pharoah!
+Verily, he has transgressed (all bounds in disbelief and disobedience, and has behaved as an arrogant, and as a tyrant)."
+    Surah 9-24

 Musa is commanded by God to remove his shoes and is informed of his selection as a prophet, his obligation of prayer and the Day of Judgment.
-Musa is then ordered to throw his rod, which turns into a snake, and later instructed to hold it.
+Musa is then ordered to throw his rod, which turns into a snake 🐍, and later instructed to hold it.
 The Quran then narrates Musa being ordered to insert his hand into his clothes and when he revealed it, it shines a bright light.
 God states that these are signs for the Pharaoh, and orders Musa to invite Pharaoh to the worship of one God.
 Musa expresses his fear of Pharaoh and requests God to heal his speech impediment and grant him Harun as a helper.
 According to Islamic tradition, both of them state their fear of Pharaoh, but are assured by God that He would be observing them and commands them to inform the Pharaoh to free the Israelites.
 Therefore, they depart to preach to the Pharaoh.

 The Quran states that Musa was sent by God to confront the erstwhile (pharaoh) of ancient Egypt and to guide the Israelites, who were enslaved by the former.
 The Quran directly validates Musa and Harun as prophets chosen by God: